ravindkv/EgRegresTrainerLegacy/docs/source/Regression.md

 # Regression

+The main readme link of the regression framework can be seen here {doc}`Default_RegressionREADME`

 ## Some general information

 - `Input root file`: Input root file should be flat tree.
 All the branches should be `int`, `float`, `double`, etc. Branches should not be saved as `vector`.